opencfp/opencfp/DOCKER.md

 $ docker-compose down
 ```

-_PS_: You can access MySQL in the same way we described in the Docker section.
+_PS_: You can access MySQL in the same way we described in the Docker section of README file.